 In addition, traditional insulation is generally limited in where it can be used, meaning that you may miss out on the insulating benefits of treating internal walls as well as external ones.
 This could save you even more money on your utility bills.

 You want an insulation solution that’s both eco-friendly and built to last.
 As much as those in the industry would like you to find insulation as fascinating as they do, it’s generally accepted that insulation is something you think about, sort out, and move on from.
 So, why not choose an insulation option that has an extremely long life span?

 What is Spray Foam Insulation?

-A popular, reliable and versatile method of keeping any home warm is spray foam insulation.
-While other alternatives such as fibreglass and mineral wool have their advantages, spray foam can be applied to practically any area of the house and gives a much better coverage.
-It’s great for roof insulation and has the advantage of being waterproof, which some other materials are not.
-Fibreglass insulation can, for example, retain dampness and moisture, which may be damaging to your home over time.
+While alternatives such as fibreglass and mineral wool have their advantages, they also have their limitations.
+For example, spray foam can be applied to practically any area of the home and results in much more effective coverage.
+It’s ideal for roof insulation and has the added advantage of being waterproof, unlike some other materials.
+Fibreglass insulation, for instance, can retain dampness and moisture, risking damage to your home over time.

 Should I Have it Installed Professionally?

 Unlike many jobs around the home, installing spray foam insulation must be done by a professional.
 The quantities of spray foam required to vary depending on each individual property’s needs and getting it wrong can cause damage to your home.
 Equally, fumes are released during the application process and professionals are required to wear appropriate protective equipment while carrying out the work, especially when spray foam is being installed in an enclosed area like an attic.